AndersBarth/TraceCorrelationAnalysis/README.md

 ## Analysis workflow
 All analysis was done in MATLAB.
 The code is hosted in a [git repository](https://github.com/AndersBarth/TraceCorrelationAnalysis).
 ### Determination of FRET efficiencies
 The minimal number of states and their FRET efficiencies are determined by Gaussian fitting of frame-wise FRET efficiency histograms.
+We used a Gaussian mixture model as implemented in the `fitgmdist`, based on an iterative Expectation-Maximization algorithm of the likelihood function.
 ### Analysis of kinetics
 We employ fluorescence correlation spectroscopy to analyze the time traces of donor and fluorescence signal.
 Three different approaches are used: